redradrat/shipcaps/README.md

 Maintaining a kubernetes offering for any type of organisation can be a challange.
 In order to minimize the knowledge required to run a service on kubernetes, a couple of tools emerge(d) to solve the problem of packaging Applications.
-Thos packages consist of a number of kubernetes native resources, and are handled as a whole via Helm, Kustomize, Ship, Manifest Bundle, Cosmic Egg or FluxCapacitor, in their various specific was.
+Those packages consist of a number of kubernetes native resources, and are handled as a whole via Helm, Kustomize, Ship, ManifestBundle, CosmicEgg or FluxCapacitor, in their various specific ways.

 Kubernetes Engineers/SREs/DevOpsEngineers usually are trained to deal with those formats the same way a Golang Developer knows how to handle `go.mod`, `Gopkg.toml` and `glide.yaml`, or a Java Developer knows how to tame `pom.xml` and